darkerz7/ActWatchSharp/README.md

 --- | ---
-`css_buttons` | Allows players to toggle the button press display `css_triggers` | Allows players to toggle the trigger touch display `bw_status`<br>`css_bstatus` | Allows the player to view the button press ban {null/target}
+`css_buttons` | Allows players to toggle the button press display `css_triggers` | Allows players to toggle the trigger touch display `css_apf` | Allows the player to change the player display format (0 - Only Nickname, 1 - Nickname and UserID, 2 - Nickname and SteamID, 3 - Nickname, UserID and SteamID)
+`bw_status`<br>`css_bstatus` | Allows the player to view the button press ban {null/target}
 `tw_status`<br>`css_trstatus` | Allows the player to view the trigger touch ban {null/target}